-Fontana is a city located in California.
-With a 2020 population of 218,573, it is the 18th largest city in California and the 102nd largest city in the United States.
-Fontana is currently growing at a rate of 1.12% annually and its population has increased by 11.48% since the most recent census, which recorded a population of 196,069 in 2010.
-Spanning over 43 miles, Fontana has a population density of 5,075 people per square mile.
+Fontana is a city located in San Bernardino County California.
+Fontana has a 2020 population of 218,582.
+Fontana is currently growing at a rate of 0.62% annually and its population has increased by 10.78% since the most recent census, which recorded a population of 197,317 in 2010.

 Fontana is located in San Bernardino County, California along the San Bernardino Mountains.
 “Fontana” is Italian for “water source,” a nod to the nearby Santa Ana River.
 Fontana is currently the second largest city in San Bernardino County after San Bernardino, although the cities are close in population.
 It’s part of the Inland Empire, which comprises San Bernardino and Riverside Counties as well as the Greater Los Angeles area, the second largest metropolitan area in the United States.

 Like other cities in the Inland Empire, Fontana is enjoying significant population growth driven by higher-paying professional jobs in the region and the high cost of living in Orange and Los Angeles Counties.
 Fontana was recently named as the Most Prosperous City in California thans to its stable home values, average income, low unemployment and poverty rates, and population growth.
 In 2016, Fontana led San Bernardino County in population growth with an increase of 1.4%, adding nearly 3,000 people in just one year.
 Since 1990, Fontana’s population has nearly doubled.